nyr1k/brOS/README.md

 sudo dnf install qemu-system-x86
 ```
 ### Running the kernel
-Now you can start the kernel in qemu by running the following commands in the root directory:
+Now you can start the kernel in qemu by running the following commands in the root directory of the project:
 ```bash
 make
 make run